amitrdandavate/demo/README.md

-This is sample demo project.
+This is sample bad branch project.
 Modified, again, on new branch